Motorized roller shades partially lowered filtering afternoon sunlight in Key Biscayne bedroom

 Time-based scheduling is the baseline.
 Shades lower on the east facade at sunrise and rise again once the sun clears that exposure.
 West-facing shades lower at 2:00 PM during summer months and rise at sunset.
 This alone removes the daily friction of managing shades manually.

 Temperature integration connects shades with the climate control system.
-If the interior temperature rises above a threshold on a particularly sunny afternoon, shades on the affected exposures close automatically to reduce the load on the HVAC system.
+If interior temperature rises above a set threshold on a particularly sunny afternoon, shades on the affected exposures close automatically to reduce the load on the HVAC system.

-Shade Fabric and Selection for South Florida
+Shade Fabric Selection for South Florida

-UV protection is a consistent priority in South Florida.
+UV protection is a consistent priority here.
 Direct sun exposure fades furniture, artwork, and flooring over time.
-High-performance solar fabrics with low openness factors block 99% of UV while still allowing views – protecting the interior finishes of a home that may represent a significant investment.
+High-performance solar fabrics with low openness factors block 99 percent of UV while still allowing views – protecting interior finishes that often represent a significant investment.
+Lutron offers an extensive fabric library through authorized dealers, and the right selection for each exposure requires considering both orientation and room function.

 Integration with Existing Systems

-The answer depends on what’s already in the home.
-Lutron’s shade systems integrate natively with Lutron lighting control – if a home already has Radio Ra or Homeworks QS, adding motorized shades is straightforward.
-Crestron-controlled homes can integrate Lutron shades through a direct integration that’s well-documented and reliable.
-Homes with older systems may require an updated control processor or integration module.
+Lutron shade systems integrate natively with Lutron lighting control.
+If a home already has RadioRA 3 or HomeWorks QSX, adding motorized shades is straightforward.
+Crestron-controlled homes can integrate Lutron shades through a direct, well-documented integration.
+Homes with older systems may need an updated control processor or integration module – something worth assessing during an initial site visit rather than after the shades are on order.

 Working with Interior Designers and Architects